AI-secure/DecodingTrust/src/dt/analyze/README.md

 # Overview

-This tutorial is designed to introduce how to a new perspective to the automatic PDF report generation of `DecodingTrust`.
-Users first requires to generate a `results/summary.json` file.
+This tutorial is designed to introduce how to add a new perspective to the automatic PDF report generation of `DecodingTrust`.
+Users are first required to generate a `results/summary.json` file from `src/dt/summarize.py` after evaluation.
 Then, by executing `src/dt/analyze/generate_plot.py --model <evaluated-model>`, a pdf report will be generated at `src/dt/analyze/reports`.
 An example report encompassing perspectives such as Toxicity, Adversarial Robustness, Out-of-Distribution (OOD) performance, Robustness Over Adversarial Demonstrations, Privacy, Machine Ethics, and Fairness based on evaluations over Gemini_Pro is accessible via this [link](https://drive.google.com/file/d/1l9M-6vNb1u0B8b3kBXObTYQ0axxEtuOi/view?usp=sharing).
-To incorporate a new perspective, users must supply a YAML configuration detailing the evaluation settings for the current perspective at `src/dt/analyze/configs`, introduce a new LaTeX template in `src/dt/analyze/reports_template/Content/<perspective>`, and optionally implement a script for extracting failure cases at `src/dt/analyze/failure_extraction/<perspective>_failure.py`, which includes an `extract_<perspective>_examples` Python function.
+To incorporate a new perspective, users must
+- supply a YAML configuration detailing the evaluation settings for the current perspective at `src/dt/analyze/configs`,
+- introduce a new LaTeX template in `src/dt/analyze/reports_template/Content/<perspective>`,
+- and optionally implement a script for extracting failure cases at `src/dt/analyze/failure_extraction/<perspective>_failure.py`, which includes an `extract_<perspective>_examples` Python function.

+The detailed implementation information on these three required items is as follows:

 # YAML Configuration